rdk/p2rank/misc/tutorials/training-tutorial.md

 ### Dealing with class imbalance

-When using all of the protein surface for training (`sample_negatives_from_decoys = false`) you may need to deal with class imbalances to achieve good results.
+When using full protein surface for training (`sample_negatives_from_decoys = false`) you may need to deal with class imbalances to achieve good results.
-Typically the ratio of positives vs. negatives will be around (1:30) depending on chosen cutoffs and margins.
+Typically, the ratio of positives vs. negatives will be around (1:30) depending on chosen cutoffs and margins.

 Ways to deal with class imbalances: